instead1337/Defender-Switcher/README.md

 ## Credits:

-- **AtlasOS**: Developed the Defender Switcher utilizing cabinet files to disable Windows Defender.
-These cabinet files are created using the [sxsc](https://github.com/Atlas-OS/sxsc) method and their `packageinstall.ps1` script.
+- **AtlasOS**: Introduced the method of using cabinet files and their packageinstall.ps1 script to disable Windows Defender.
+This approach is utilized in our Defender Switcher.
 - **AveYo**: Provided methods to obtain TrustedInstaller privileges.

 ---